Fortress (1985 film): Plot

 Sally Jones is the sole teacher of a one-room school in the Outback, where she has nine pupils ranging in age from six to sixteen.
 One ordinary day, the younger children claim to have seen cartoon characters on the edges of the school playground.
-Sally dismisses this as fantasy, until four armed men wearing Halloween masks enter the school, led by a man Sally calls "Father Christmas" due to his Santa Claus mask.
+Sally dismisses this as fantasy, until four armed men wearing Halloween masks enter the school, led by a man Sally calls "Father Christmas" due to his Father Christmas mask.
 The men force Sally and the children into a van.
 Sally orders the children to gather their knapsacks and lunches and comply with the men.

 In the van, Sally and the older students overhear the men discussing holding the school for ransom, threatening to murder one child a day until their demands are met.
 Pretending innocence, Sally asks the kidnappers to stop for a rest break, while secretly ordering one of the children to hide in the woods and go for help.
 The kidnappers immediately realize one of their victims has gone missing and threaten to shoot one of the other children, forcing Sally to call the boy back.

 Sally and the children are barricaded inside a cave.
 One of the children recognizes the cave as one he used to explore with his cousins and indicates there may be an alternate exit.
 Sally and some of the older children explore the cave, discovering the exit across an underground river.
 The older children and Sally help the younger children across this river to the outside.
 The group comes across a farmhouse occupied by an old man and his wife.
 However, the kidnappers have reached the farmhouse first.
 When the old man puts up a struggle, the kidnappers shoot him and his wife.
 Another kidnapper, objecting to the murder, is killed by Father Christmas.